‘Jersey Shore’ Star Vinny Guadagnino Credits Keto Diet On Instagram For 6-Pack Abs & Stunning Weight Loss

 The ketogenic diet emphasizes limiting carbohydrates to put the body into ketogenesis, causing fat to be used as an energy source.
 As Vinny has shown in posting pictures of his meals on Instagram, the keto diet translates into eating small amounts of non-starchy vegetables, moderate amounts of meat and other protein, and generous amounts of fats.
 Grains, sugar, most fruits, and root vegetables are avoided.

-The Jersey Shore star has turned to Instagram to share the stunning results of following a keto diet while admitting it isn’t always easy to sacrifice his favorite foods such as pizza.
+The Jersey Shore star has turned to Instagram to share the stunning results of following a keto diet while admitting it isn’t always easy to sacrifice his favorite foods, such as pizza.

 “I wish pizza was a delicious low calorie low carb treat.”